blockchainsllc/in3-docs/docs/api-java.md

 ``int``  **val**
 ======= =========
 ```

 ##### getMinDeposit

-Min stake of the server.
+Minimum stake of the server.

 Only nodes owning at least this amount will be chosen.

  > public `native long` getMinDeposit();

 ##### setMinDeposit

-Sets min stake of the server.
+Sets minimum stake of the server.

 Only nodes owning at least this amount will be chosen.

  > public `native void` setMinDeposit([`long`](#class-long) val);